askoretskiy/readenv/README.md

 ## How it works

 1. Read current environment variables
-2. Read `.env` file in current directory
+2. Read `.env` file in current or parent directory
 3. Extend current environment variables with ones read from `.env` file:
    * Environment variables take precedence over ones defined in `.env`
 4. Spawn `<COMMAND>` with generated environment variables